hlomphosibeko/lins-api/README.md

 * I have issues with the URLS.
 A couple of tutors tried to help me position the URL's at the right places namely: Rebecca, Sarah, Roman
 * Oisin, a Tutor of CI, helped me with getting my workspaces set up as I was struggling with the commands given to set it up.
 * The Moments Walkthrough helped me set up my workspaces and also with the content.
+* My Mentor helped with the fixes on my project and making sure the project is functioning as it should.

 ### Media
 * The images used on this app are taken from various sites: ChatGPT, [Pixabay]https://pixabay.com/images/search/cow%20with%20rings%20%20logo/
 * The logo image used is taken from [ChatGPT]https://chatgpt.com/s/m_6821d556cde88191b13fd8483534c194
+* Some of the images were created with ChatGPT to suite the insurance site.